Algorithm Challenge

 - A preliminary leaderboard is provided as feedback

-- Results from baseline algorithms (together with tutorials — coming soon) are provided for reference
+- Results from baseline algorithms (coming soon) are provided for reference

 - Participation in the Familiarization phase is encouraged by the organizers